syncfusion-content/angular-docs/angular/GettingStarted/getting-started-angular-cli.md

  {% endhighlight %}

-* Import `EJAngularModule` from `ej-angular2` package in `app.module.ts` file to import Syncfusion Angular components into the project.
+* Import `EJAngular2Module` from `ej-angular2` package in `app.module.ts` file to import Syncfusion Angular components into the project.
 Refer to the below code snippets to import Syncfusion Angular components.

 {% highlight ts %}